 The biggest selling point of flip-top closures is how easy they are to open, making them ideal for quick-apply pharmaceuticals like creams and ointments.
 Flip-top closures can also be opened easily with one hand to help with dispensing.

-Flip-top closures are highly customizable and cost-effective while protecting contents from contaminants.
+Flip-top closures are highly customisable and cost-effective while protecting contents from contaminants.

 Flip-top Closure Variations

-- Push Button Flip Closure: This variation of flip closure includes the addition of a button that must be pressed before the flip cap is released.
-This adds an extra level of security to the product and further avoids spills.
+- Push Button Flip Closure: This variation of flip closure adds a button that must be pressed before the flip cap is released.
+This adds an extra layer of security to the product and further helps prevent spills.

-- Locking Flip-Top Closure: For greater security and child resistance, a locking mechanism ensures the flip-top cap doesn’t accidentally open.
+- Locking Flip-Top Closure: For greater security and child resistance, a locking mechanism prevents the flip-top cap from accidentally opening.

 Child Resistant and Tamper Evident Closures

-Consumer peace of mind is important, especially when it comes to the handling of pharmaceutical products – many of which can be toxic or hazardous when handled by unwanted users.
+Consumer peace of mind is important, especially when it comes to handling pharmaceutical products – many of which can be toxic or hazardous when used by unintended users.

-This is why tamper-evident and child-proof bottle closures are critical, allowing consumers to clearly see if a product has been opened and preventing accidental access to children.
+This is why tamper-evident and childproof bottle closures are critical: they allow consumers to clearly see whether a product has been opened and prevent accidental access by children.

 Some common types of tamper-evident packaging are:

-- Continuous Thread Closure: This type of bottle closure links the closure to a band around the neck of the bottle through a continuous line of plastic threads.
-Not only does this secure the container from outside influence but, if the threads are broken, it is clear to the patient that the container has been tampered with.
+- Continuous Thread Closure: This type of bottle closure links the closure to a band around the bottle’s neck via a continuous line of plastic threads.
+Not only does this secure the container from outside influence, but it also makes it clear to the patient that the container has been tampered with.

-Child-resistant closures typically include complex locking mechanisms that prevent children easy access to children.
+Child-resistant closures typically include complex locking mechanisms that prevent children from easily accessing them.

-These are specialized caps or closures that require a specific combination of actions, such as squeezing, pushing, or turning, to open the container.
-They are designed to be difficult for young children to open while being easily accessed by adults.
+These are specialised caps or closures that require a specific combination of actions, such as squeezing, pushing, or turning, to open the container.
+They are designed to be difficult for young children to open, yet easily accessible to adults.

 Types of Materials used in Bottle Closures

-Here, Origin explores the two key materials used in pharmaceutical bottle closures – metal and plastic – and their unique benefits…
+Here, Origin explores the two key materials used in the packaging of pharmaceutical containers and closures – metal and plastic – and their unique benefits…

 Understanding Metal Closures